terrymun/StickySort/README.md

 1. Default state &mdash; rows are not sorted, and appear as-is from the original markup
 2. Sort ascending &mdash; rows are sorted by ascending order
 3. Sort descending &mdash; rows are sorted by descending order

+# Licensing: GNU General Public License
+This plugin is licensed unter the GNU General Public License.